diequies/100daysofdata/README.md

 ---

+### **Day 7 of #100DaysOfData Challenge**

+After loads of effort and incredibly huge learning, not only on pattern extraction but also about flow and data types, I managed to get the best possible quantity of floor area records.
+I spent almost the day finalizing the code, but I could read something at the end of the day.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+Today, I improved yesterday's mark of 26% to 40% of floor area feature records.
+It means that I have around 20k houses with floor area information out of 50k houses.
+However, I don't think it is enough to fill the missing values, so that I will drop the NaN values rows.
+Also, a sample of 20k houses with a total population of 50k seems enough to make reliable predictions.
+The next step is to finalize the feature extraction from text features and clean the data before storing it in a SQL server.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): I couldn't read as much as I wish, but at least I finished *IPython* chapter, being surprisingly didactic.
+From tomorrow, I will start reading the *NumPy* chapter, and hopefully I can grasp deep knowledge on this library.

+---

 ### **Day 6 of #100DaysOfData Challenge**

 Yesterday I was so focused on improve pattern extraction that I couldn't write here how was the day.
 Finally, I could improve the results, but there is still a long way.
 I could also spend some time with the course and the book.